 - Leave animals at home.
 With the exception of certified service animals, pets are not permitted at the Garden.
-On special Dog Days only, this restriction is lifted (May 22-24).
+This restriction is lifted on special Dog Days only.

 - Smoking of any kind, including vaping and cannabis, is strictly prohibited inside the Garden.